 Prior to May 2016, the vape industry was highly unregulated and any vape juice could be sold at any concentration of nicotine without any real policies or regulations – laws simply did not exist in the industry.

 The most prominent juices sold prior to May 2016 were 30ml bottles at 3mg nicotine strength for an average of about £15 per bottle.
 The industry was booming and vape shops were opening left right and centre.
-However, on 20 May 2016, a new regulation came into power known as the Tobacco Products Directive
+However, on 20 May 2016, a new regulation came into power known as the Tobacco Products Directive ('TPD') that changed everything.

 Simply put, the TPD implemented regulations that can be boiled down to two main points: